avarteqgmbh/omniauth-keycloak/README.md

 You can install the Keycloak Client as OmniAuth Strategy to integrate it.
 This is usefull to operate with devise.

-Or you can use it as Standalone authentification if youw ant to use Keycloak only authentifications.
+Or you can use it as Standalone authentification if you want to use Keycloak only authentifications.

+## Authentication with Keycloak account

+After you integrate OAuth in your service successfully, you can authenticate  with your keycloak account.
+You don't need to set up a new database, you can still use the old database.
+The implementation matches up the email from your keycloak account with your service account.

 ### Rails